ministryofjustice/moj-frontend/docs/components/filter.md

 - Whether the ability to filter should be emphasised, for example changing the colour of the 'open filter' button, or having the filter open when the page is first loaded

 - Whether selected filters should be visible at all times above the list of items, like the [GOV.UK search results](https://www.gov.uk/search/all?keywords=test&content_purpose_supergroup%5B%5D=services&content_purpose_supergroup%5B%5D=news_and_communications&order=relevance)

+## Accessibility issues

+Users have to navigate to the top of the component to apply filters after selecting their options.
+This can make the component hard to use for a keyboard user.
+This is not a Web Content Accessibility Guidelines (WCAG) failure.
+It may be helpful to mention this in the accessibility statement.